mertcaners12/ArcForWin10Updater/README.md

+# I give up.
+* btw script doesn't work so don't use it.

 # ArcForWin10Updater
 I made a batch script that updates Arc Browser on Windows 10 that was only supposed to work on Windows 11 devices.